Educational Leadership - Ed.D.

-Students scheduling the dissertation defense while enrolled in EDUC9011 Doctoral Dissertation Advisement will continue to be enrolled and charged appropriate tuition until the grade change process is submitted and complete with Student Academic & Financial Services.
+Students scheduling the dissertation defense while enrolled in EDUC9011 Doctoral Dissertation Advisement will continue to be enrolled and charged appropriate tuition until the grade change process is submitted and complete.

 Doctoral Program Courses

-Instruction is scheduled in a sequence of six-credit courses addressing significant areas of educational leadership.
-Students will complete their coursework in years one and two and their dissertation in year three.
+Instruction is scheduled in a sequence of courses addressing significant areas of educational leadership.
+Most students will complete their coursework in years one and two and their dissertation in year three.

 |EDUC7032||Organizational Theory, Behavior, and Development in Elementary and Secondary Education||6|